DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * More:  working directory, object inspector

 Python basics
-* Calculations, assignments, strings, lists, built-in functions (print, type), objects and methods, tab complettion, functions
+* Calculations, assignments, strings, lists, slicing, built-in functions (print, type), objects and methods, tab complettion, functions

 Following up.
 If you'd like to learn more about core Python, work your way through the **[Codecademy](https://www.codecademy.com/tracks/python)** course.
 Or the Python Fundamentals chapters of our  **[Data Bootcamp book](https://www.gitbook.com/book/davebackus/test/details)**.